Provide a forum for proprietary trading firms to identify and discuss issues confronting the FIA PTG community

 Promote cost-effective, transparent access to U.S. and non-U.S. markets.

-Continue educating policymakers, prioritizing regulators, then relevant legislators and staff.
+Continue educating policymakers, including regulators, relevant legislators, and staff.

 Continue pursuit of additional worthwhile representation opportunities on regulatory advisory committees, panels, and roundtables.

-Continue to work with exchanges (ICE, CME Group, etc.) on matters of importance to the group.
+Continue to work with equity and futures exchanges on matters of importance to the group.

 Continue to work with other like-minded trade associations and companies where appropriate on issues of mutual interest.

-Continue to inform Members and Member offices of our regulatory positions with respect to possible legislative initiatives, as well as actions by the regulatory agencies they oversee.
+Continue to inform Members and Member offices of our positions on possible legislative initiatives, as well as actions by the regulatory agencies they oversee.
 Possible legislative initiatives could include:

 Legislation on cryptocurrencies/digital assets.

-Legislation related to SEC regulatory proposals, including equity market structure, dealer registration, FINRA membership, and treasury mandatory clearing.
+Legislation related to SEC regulatory proposals, including equity market structure, dealer registration, FINRA membership, Consolidated Audit Trail, and treasury mandatory clearing.

 Financial transaction tax.